 We assay select candidate genes identified in model organisms (such as Drosophila melanogaster or Parasteatoda tepidadorium), apply immunohistochemistry and fluorescent microscopy, as well as the generation of transcriptome from embryonic tissues to identify genetic mechanisms underlying the patterning of appendages in scorpions.

-We are part of an international network collaborating in multiple projects such as those studying the phylogeography of solifugids, spiders and scorpions (using RADseq; my current postdoctoral project), niche modeling in scorpions to predict climate change impact in conservation areas, and solifugid, and schizomid systematics using UCEs, nuclear and mitochondrial markers
+We are part of an international network collaborating in multiple projects such as those studying the phylogeography of solifugids, spiders and scorpions (using RADseq), niche modeling in scorpions to predict climate change impact in conservation areas, solifugid, and schizomid systematics using UCEs, nuclear and mitochondrial markers, and arachnid genome annotations.

 Biodiversity discovery, systematics, and phylogenetics

-I describe new species of scorpions (mostly in the family Diplocentridae) and their natural history.
-In addition, I use phylogenetic frameworks to explore questions about morphological evolution
+We are documenting the biodiversity of scorpions (mostly in the family Diplocentridae) and their natural history.
+Similarly, we use phylogenetic frameworks to explore questions about morphological evolution.